temporafugiunt/SampleDotNetCoreSPA/README.md

 1. Run the following commands in the ClientApp directory of the new seed project:

 ```
+# bootstrap 3 requires boostrap-sass to support scss, that is native in bootstrap 4 but that requires jquery and popper.js
+npm install bootstrap@latest --save-dev
+npm install jquery@latest --save
+npm install popper.js@latest --save

 # Set angular command line to create scss files instead of css.
 ng set defaults.styleExt scss
-# bootstrap 3 requires boostrap-sass to support scss, that is native in bootstrap 4
-npm install bootstrap-sass --save-dev
 ```

 2. In the .angular-cli.json file change the styles configuration from this: